team-simplay/SimPlay/docs/source/quickstart.rst

 ------------

 SimPlay is designed to integrate with `SimPy <https://simpy.readthedocs.io/en/latest/>`_ as easily as possible.
-Hence, you'll find the usual structures and components of `SimPy <https://simpy.readthedocs.io/en/latest/>`_ recreated as objects with capabilities to animate the simulation.
+The usual structures and components of `SimPy <https://simpy.readthedocs.io/en/latest/>`_ are recreated as objects with capabilities to animate the simulation.

 The components known from `SimPy <https://simpy.readthedocs.io/en/latest/>`_ are prefixed with ``Visual``.